 The NCS also provides benefits incidence data on the percentage of workers with access to and participating in employer provided benefit plans.
 The survey covers a broad range of benefits including holidays and vacations, sick leave, health and life insurance, and retirement plans.
 Details of employer-provided health and retirement plan provisions are also provided.

-Medical care benefits were available to 57 percent of private industry workers in establishments
+Medical care benefits were available to 85 percent of full-time private industry workers in March

 Archived NCS News Releases

 - ECI Archives - Complete set of ECI news releases from 1976.

 - ECEC Archives - Complete set of ECEC news releases from 1986.

 - Employee Benefits in the United States, March 2011 (TXT) (PDF)

 - Employee Benefits in the United States, March 2010 (TXT) (PDF)

 - Health Plan Provision in State and Local Government in the United States, 2011 (PDF)